theerawatramchuen/vit_img_classif/README.md

 # Custom Image Classification Using Vision transformer
-Image Classification Using Vision transformer from Scractch
+Image Classification Using Vision transformer from pretrained weight

 ### Steps to follow:
 #### Installation: